freedomofpress/securedrop/docs/threat_model/threat_model.rst

    -  Download, but not decrypt, submissions.
    -  Delete one or more submissions.
    -  Communicate with sources.
+   -  If the journalist has admin privileges on SecureDrop, they can create new journalist accounts.

 What a Physical Seizure of the Journalist's Property Can Achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~